Last updated on June 11th, 2019

 Public Highways and Rural Areas

-During that same review, the court clarified that individuals in rural areas do not have a duty to inspect their trees regularly.
-However, individual circuit courts have broad freedom to interpret this ruling as they see fit, in light of the individual circumstances.
+Similarly, the court clarified that individuals in rural areas do not have a duty to inspect their trees regularly.
+However, individual circuit courts have broad freedom to interpret this ruling as they see fit, in light of the case’s specific circumstances.

 For example, an individual who only owns a small plot of land in a rural area may indeed have a duty to inspect his or her trees regularly.